Reassessing feature-based Android malware detection in a contemporary context

 For features such as API calls, where it is possible to measure frequency of use in addition to whether they are used, this extra information generally does not improve a model's ability to discriminate malware.
 This is a somewhat unexpected finding, but was observed consistently across a number of feature sets, both static and dynamic.

 Beyond features, we also found that model choice is important, and random forests were surprisingly consistent in being the best performing models across the majority of experiments and feature sets.
 SVMs also performed well in general, but were more expensive to train than random forests.
 Naïve Bayes models generally performed poorly, suggesting that, for malware detection, interactions between features are important.
 A somewhat surprising observation, given their increasing prevalence within ML more generally, is that deep neural network models did not perform particularly well.
-However, there remains significant potential for applying newer deep learning models, such as transformers, to Android malware detection.

-Finally, we observed that a number of the malware detection approaches reported in the literature performed significantly less well when we reimplemented and evaluated them on a large contemporary dataset.
-In many cases, this may be attributed to the increasing complexity of the Android environment; however, poor experimental practice is also likely to be a contributing factor, and we have observed many instances of authors falling into common ML pitfalls, including data leakage and the use of inappropriate metrics.
-Either way, it shows the importance of periodically reimplementing and reevaluating studies.
+However, this may be due to the use of pre-extracted features in the majority of malware detection studies.